Philip IV of Spain: Legacy

 Philip IV's reign, after a few years of inconclusive successes, was characterized by political and military adversity.
 He has been held responsible for the decline of Spain, which was mainly due to organic causes largely beyond the control of any one ruler.
 Philip IV died in 1665, expressing the pious hope that his surviving son, Charles II, who was only 4 years old at the time, would be more fortunate than himself.
 On his death, a catafalque was built in Rome to commemorate his life.
 In his will, Philip left political power as regent on behalf of the young Charles II to his wife Mariana, with instructions that she heed the advice of a small junta committee established for this purpose.
-This committee excluded John Joseph, Philip's illegitimate son, resulting in a chaotic powerplay between Mariana and John Joseph until his death in 1679.
+This committee excluded John Joseph, Philip's illegitimate son, resulting in a chaotic power play between Mariana and John Joseph until his death in 1679.